 Setting up the Payable – Choosing the Expense Item Type

 The other crucial step is choosing the appropriate ‘Charge Type’ for the payable.
-This is the Expense Item type that will be used to calculate the actual amount.
-Since the payable is going to be applied automatically, in most cases you will want to use a derivative Expense type — one that calculates the payment based on some related data, like the number of miles in a segment or the total profit from an Order.
+This is the Expense Item type used to calculate the actual amount.
+Since the payable will be applied automatically, in most cases, you will want to use a derivative Expense type — one that calculates the payment based on some related data, like the number of miles in a segment or the total profit from an Order.

 If you already have an appropriate charge type, select it now.
-If you do not, you will have to create one before you can complete the process.
+If you do not, you will have to create one before completing the process.

 Checking That It Works

-While it can seem tedious to double-check every new Automatic Payable, it can save you from considerable headaches down the line, when you discover that one of your Drivers is accidentally being paid an hourly wage on each mile, or your Sales Rep is getting 110% commission on each Order.
-It is much easier to correct a mistake up front than go back and change things after several weeks of operation.
+While it can seem tedious to double-check every new Automatic Payable, it can save you from considerable headaches when you discover that one of your Drivers is accidentally being paid an hourly wage on each mile or your Sales Rep is getting 110% commission on each Order.
+In addition, it is much easier to correct a mistake upfront than go back and change things after several weeks of operation.

-Automatic payables interact with and depend on your creating good Expense Item Types.
+Automatic payables interact with and depend on your creation of good Expense Item Types.
 Before you can set up a payable for someone, they will need to have a Personnel record.

-The whole point of Automatic Payables is so you can more easily pay your Personnel.
+The whole point of Automatic Payables is to pay your Personnel more easily.